JuJu2181/Automatic-Nepali-Speech-Recognition-and-Summarizer/readme.md

 ***
-*Feel Free to contact us if you want to know more about how we trained and integrated these models.*
+*Feel Free to contact us if you want to know more about how we trained and integrated these model.*